-The moment a native Japanese speaker starts to speak with him about something that isn't the way to the bathroom, how he's doing, or what he would like to order, he's stuck.
-He speaks enough to get by, but not enough to fluently communicate.
-While he may "speak Japanese," I probably wouldn't recommend that he puts it on his resume just yet.
+The moment a native Japanese speaker starts to speak with this person about something that isn't the way to the bathroom, how they're doing, or what they would like to order, they are stuck.
+They can speak enough to get by, but not enough to communicate fluently.
+While they may "speak Japanese," I probably wouldn't recommend that they write it on their resume just yet.

 So what does it really mean to be fluent in a language?

 It's all about the level.
 According to the European Common Framework of Reference for Languages (CEFR), a guideline used to define language achievements, there are three basic language level groups broken down into two levels each.

 While there is no level called "fluency," the description of each level can help to give you an idea of your current Japanese ability, goals, and what you really consider to be fluent.

 At this level, you can: